nachocaru/xaprb.com/content/blog/2008-06-01-mysql-cacti-templates-100-released.md

   - monitoring
   - MySQL
 ---
 I just uploaded the 1.0.0 release of my [MySQL templates for Cacti][1].
-Now there&#8217;s an actual download under the Downloads tab.
+Now there's an actual download under the Downloads tab.
 I solved a number of issues in this release.
 The changelog:

 <pre>2008-06-01: version 1.0.0